ciubotaru/bitfield/README.md

 bftogglebit() toggles (i.e. reverses the state of) a bit in a bitfield.

 bfxor() performs bitwise exclusive OR over a pair of bitfields.

+int2bf() converts an array of integers into a bitfield structure.

 long2bf() converts an array of long integers into a bitfield structure.